 - Hippocampus: This area of the brain helps with social skills, memory, conflict resolution and learning.
 Childhood trauma reduces the volume of the hippocampus, making it harder to complete all these tasks successfully.
 For a victim of childhood trauma, this means having trouble socializing and managing conflicts in a healthy way.

 Now that you have a better idea of how trauma affects the brain, let’s get into what all these changes mean for behavior.

 Since many of these areas of the brain deal with regulating stress in some way, mental health disorders are common for people who have experienced childhood trauma.
 From anxiety and depression to PTSD, mental health disorders can cause real issues throughout life.

 Another big behavioral change that takes place is the ability to form healthy relationships.
 The relationship between childhood trauma and brain development can make it harder for you to read social cues and empathize with others.
 Simple social interactions are seen as more complicated and frustrating to experience as a result of how childhood trauma impacted your development.

-But perhaps one of the most dangerous effects of trauma and brain development is an increased risk of substance use in adolescence.
+But perhaps one of the most dangerous effects of trauma and brain development is an increased risk of unhealthy coping mechanisms in adolescence.
 This is related directly to the decreased ability to manage impulse control, as mentioned above.

 Luckily, for teenagers suffering from childhood trauma, teenage treatment centers like Red Mountain Colorado are able to treat dual-diagnosis disorders.
 There’s no doubt that given how childhood trauma affects the brain, managing the after effects can be challenging.
 But finding a way to heal and let go of the trauma weighing you down is possible.